galois-advertising/gparallel/README.md

 [2020-05-20 23:24:11.085082] [] [info][advprocess.cpp][127]CTR ordered:[1]
  ```

-How to execute this DAG?
+Some friends ask how to execute this DAG?
 One method is:
 ```C++
 void invoke(Node &node, std::latch &done) {